orbeon/orbeon-forms-doc/form-runner/component/captcha.md

 ## Introduction

-If you are creating a public form, you might want to add a captcha to avoid spam.
-You can do so by enabling the *captcha* feature.
+If you are creating a public form, you might want to add a [captcha](https://en.wikipedia.org/wiki/CAPTCHA) to avoid spam.
+You can do so by enabling the Orbeon Forms *captcha* feature.
 Under this umbrella, Orbeon Forms supports several captcha implementations.

 ## Which captcha is right for you

-[reCAPTCHA][1] is almost a de facto standard on the web: more than a million reCAPTCHA are solved every day, it is used by a large number of mainstream sites and is constantly updated providing a high level of security.
+[reCAPTCHA][1] is almost a de facto standard on the web: more than a hundred million reCAPTCHA are solved every day, it is used by a large number of mainstream sites and is constantly updated providing a high level of security.
 This service is owned by Google.

 Because of the high level of safety provided by reCAPTCHA, we recommend you use it, unless doing so isn't possible in your situation.
 Maybe, for instance, you don't want the server on which Orbeon Forms runs to connect to any external service, which the reCAPTCHA component does to verify the answer provided.
 If you can't use the reCAPTCHA, Orbeon Forms provides an alternate component which runs entirely within Orbeon Forms, without the need to connect to any external server.